 School of English and American Studies - Eötvös Loránd University

 1088 Budapest, Rákóczi út 5. tel.: (36-1) 485 52 00 extension: 4407, email: firstname.lastname@example.org

 Just like journal articles and books, research papers and seminar papers also have to follow certain formal requirements.
 In the social sciences it is the stylesheet of the American Psychological Association (APA) that we use.
-At SEAS these rules apply to linguistics, applied linguistics and methodology papers.
+It is these rules that apply to linguistics, applied linguistics and methodology papers.
 The APA guidelines give directions on formatting and presenting academic writing, as well as on citing and referencing the sources used.
 Following the APA style meticulously is important in showing that the author respects the formal requirements and aims to produce high quality academic texts.
 It therefore also adds to the author's credibility.

 Structure of a paper